robin-raymond/zax.io/flow-control.md

 #### `until` initialization statements, condition, and post statements

 An `until` statement will repeat over a code block `until` a condition is `true`.
-The `until` loop contains initialization statements, a condition, and a post statements followed by a repeated code block.
-Each must be separated with sub-statement separators (';;').
-The lifetime or variables declared in the initialization statements are scoped to the iterated loop.
-The post statements are executed after each completed `until`'s code block has completed execution (assuming a `break` statement was not encountered executing the `until` loop's repeated code block).
+An `until` loop can contain an initialization statement, a condition, and a post loop statement followed by a repeatable code block.
+Each must be separated with sub-statement separators (';;') except for the repeated code block.
+Variables declared in an initialization statement are scoped to the loop.
+A post statement is executed after each completed repeatable code block has executed (assuming a `break` statement was not encountered executing an `until` loop's repeatable code block).

 This code is valid: